joshespi/realestate_value_scraper/README.md

 requires docker engine is installed

-requires a .env file that has the following variables for your property
+requires a .env file that has the following variables with URLs to the property you're wanting to track on Zillow and Redfin.

 ```
 ZILLOW_URL=